GeorgiaLumley/nc-knews-frontend/README.md

 you can open the project in VS code, and run the scripts `npm install` then `npm start`.
 This should open a version of the app on your browser.
 A live version of the app can be found at https://nc-knews-lumley.netlify.com.
 The back-end of the project can be found at https://github.com/GeorgiaLumley/nc-knews.

+## Logging in

+You can login as a pre-created user, with the username `tickle122`.